ciklum-digital/module-skeleton/CONTRIBUTING.md

 **Before submitting a pull request**, please make sure the following is done:

+1. Before you reporting a bug, please make sure you've searched exists issues.
 1. Open a new issue in the [issues tracker](https://github.com/ciklum-digital/module-skeleton/issues)
 1. Fork the repository and create your branch from [proper branch](#Branch-Organization).
-1. Run `npm install` in the repository root.
+1. Run `yarn install` in the repository root.
 1. If you've fixed a bug or added code that should be tested, add tests!
-1. Ensure the test suite passes (npm run test).
-Tip: `npm test -- --watch TestName` is helpful in development.
+1. Ensure the test suite passes (yarn test).
+Tip: `yarn test -- --watch TestName` is helpful in development.
 1. Ensure the code lints passes.
-Run `npm run lint` for check it.
+Run `yarn lint` for check it.
 1. We are using commitizen and commit lint.
-Use `npm run commit` for prompting commit message window.
+Use `yarn commit` for prompting commit message window.
 1. Submit a pull request, referencing any issues it addresses.
 1. For PR creation use [template]([template](https://github.com/ciklum-digital/module-skeleton/tree/master/.github/PULL_REQUEST_TEMPLATE.md))